 Messenger communication is ‘the’ phenomenon and getting popular than ever.
 Facebook has 1.65 billion active users, Twitter has 310 million active users, and LinkedIn boasts 100 million active users.
 You probably have your business marketed on either of them, if not all for user acquisition.

 Another platform with the most number of users would be WhatsApp.
 With 1.5 billion active users, spreading over 180 countries, it may be time for you to consider marketing on WhatsApp.

 According to 99Firms, the average user checks WhatsApp more than 23 times per day to add on to a marketers delight, and 58% of users access WhatsApp several times a day.

 Being the third most downloaded app on Android globally, it is evident that WhatsApp is a great contender with lots of promises for marketers.
 Moreover, the application is available in 53 different languages to reach a more niche audience.

 What is WhatsApp, Anyway?

 Created by two ex-Yahoo employees in 2009, with the idea of making free communication available to all, WhatsApp is that solution that eliminates the expenses on SMS texting fees.

-It is a free mobile app that uses your phone’s internet connection for you to able to chat with other platform users.
-It also allows you to send files, images, videos for free, and supports voice and video calls.
+It is a free mobile app that uses your phone’s internet connection for you to be able to chat with other platform users.
+It also allows you to send files, images, videos for free and supports voice and video calls.

 This brilliant platform was the fastest to reach 450 million active monthly users.
 And in 2014, it became the largest acquisition in Silicon Valley’s history, with Facebook acquiring them for $ 16 billion.

 Why Turn to WhatsApp for Business?

 The attention that marketing on WhatsApp receives for user acquisition is remarkable.
 Some of the obvious reasons include:

 - It is free!

 - Let’s send images, e-books, brochures and catalogs, videos, audios, links, location, and documents.

 - It can serve as a survey tool for feedback directly from customers.

 - It can be used for group meetings.